arrowhead-f/client-adapter-qt/README.md

 _TEST_QArrowheadClientSystemAdapter_ is a Qt Test application implementing unit tests for _QArrowheadClientSystemAdapter_.
 For the unit tests to pass, the following Arrowhead core systems are required to be available: _Service Registry_, _Authorization_, _Orchestrator_.
 The core service endpoints and the parameters of the adapted client system and services must be defined in the [arrowhead.ini](./client-system-adapter-lib-qt/TEST_QArrowheadClientSystemAdapter/etc/arrowhead.ini) configuration file.

 # client-device-adapter-lib-qt
+_client-device-adapter-lib-qt_ is a qmake subdirs project hosting the source code of _QArrowheadClientDeviceAdapter_ and its related unit tests: _TEST_QArrowheadClientDeviceAdapter_.

 # QArrowheadClientDeviceAdapter

 ## Prerequisites
 The reader is required to have a good understanding of the Arrowhead framework before using QArrowheadClientDeviceAdapter.
-Please consult the [Arrowhead core repository](https://github.com/arrowhead-f/core-java-spring/tree/development/README.md) for detailed documentation with special focus on the [_Onboarding Controller_](https://github.com/arrowhead-f/core-java-spring/tree/development#onboardingcontroller), [_Device Registry_](https://github.com/arrowhead-f/core-java-spring/tree/development#deviceregistry) and [_System Registry_](https://github.com/arrowhead-f/core-java-spring/tree/development#systemregistry) core systems and their public client services.
+Please consult the [Arrowhead core repository](https://github.com/arrowhead-f/core-java-spring) for detailed documentation with special focus on the [_Onboarding Controller_](https://github.com/arrowhead-f/core-java-spring/tree/development#onboardingcontroller), [_Device Registry_](https://github.com/arrowhead-f/core-java-spring/tree/development#deviceregistry) and [_System Registry_](https://github.com/arrowhead-f/core-java-spring/tree/development#systemregistry) core systems and their public client services.

 ## Specification
 - Qt/C++ software library
   - Qt version: 5.12 LTS
-  - Compiled and released
+  - Compiled and released as both static and dynamic library
 - Implements Arrowhead onboarding client functionalities
   - Client-side implementation of onboarding core services
   - Supported Arrowhead version: 4.1.3
+- Supported core interfaces
   - System Registry interface
     - register
     - unregister
     - query
   - Device Registry interface
     - register
     - unregister
     - query
   - Onboarding interface
     - Onboarding with certificate and name
     - Onboarding with certificate and csr
     - Onboarding with shared secret and name
     - Onboarding with shared secret and csr
 - Target users:
   - software developers responsible for creating Arrowhead-compliant application systems and services